 Rapid Tac helps Star Body Works apply graphics easily, saving time and manpower.

 “With all the technological advancements, it’s becoming more and more complex and more expensive to repair vehicles.
 Vehicles are engineered to give in upon impact and parts are made to crumble, so it’s becoming more about replacement than repairs these days, and I see that trend continuing into the future.”

 The No. 1 thing that makes Star Body Works stand out, according to Reinhardt, is the shops are “100% community involved.
 Our owners put a lot of emphasis on doing right in the community, and there aren’t many businesses like that.
 This is the first place I’ve ever worked that doesn’t spend their marketing budget on ads.
 Instead, they use it to focus on bettering the community we live in.”

 Star Body Works Collision Centers allows the local police agencies to train their narcotics dogs in the shops’ impound lots, and are very supportive of the Boys and Girls Club.
 In addition to participating in Toys for Tots annually, the Lamensdorfs took over the Rogue Valley Toy Run with Mark Daley at Thunderstruck.
 The shops have also donated three vehicles to NABC’s Recycled Rides since 2016.

 Reinhardt stressed, “We want our community to have a good impression of our shops, and we want Star Body Works to be a good name they know they can trust for the repairs they need."

 To download a PDF of this article, click here.

-To read more auto body shop profile from the June 2018 Shop & Product Showcase, click here.
+To read more auto body shop profiles from the October 2020 Shop & Product Showcase, click here.